When a person applies for life insurance, the relationship between their height and weight are considered.

 It also happens to be one of the basic determinants of mortality risk, according to Edward E. Graves, author of McGill’s Life Insurance.

-The first studies on the relationship of build and mortality was published in 1913, and the findings served as a basis for build tables that have been used by insurance companies for the last decade to determine a person’s risk.
-In 1980, tables were adopted from a 1979 Build Study, raising the ranges of acceptable weight for shorter men and women, and illustrating various combinations of weight and height.
+The first studies on the relationship of build and mortality was published in 1913, and the findings served as a basis for build height and weight tables that have been used by insurance companies for the last decade to determine a person’s risk.
+In 1980, height and weight tables were adopted from a 1979 Build Study, raising the ranges of acceptable weight for shorter men and women, and illustrating various combinations of weight and height.

 The Blue Cross Blue Shield website has illustrations of similar tables related to insurance for both men and women.